August 2020 Newsletter

 "No one wants to be ‘sold to’.
 However, everyone values relevant insights that lead them to making an informed decision."

 There is an accompanying PowerPoint for this article found on LInkedin.
-I saved a pdf for those not on Linkedin - about 6 megabytes.
+This link goes to the pdf I saved for those not on Linkedin - about 6 megabytes.

 Questions, comments and suggestions are always appreciated.